Generalized Eckardt points on del Pezzo surfaces of degree 1: Strategies - generalized Eckardt points outside the ramification curve

 where $a,b,c,d,e,f\in k$.
 We construct a del Pezzo surface of degree 1 by choosing $P_1, P_2 , \ldots , P_8$ in general position, and then blowing up the points.

-An example of a del Pezzo surface of degree 1 with a generalized Eckardt point is an example of eight points in general position that pass through a given 10 concurrent exceptional curves.
+An example of a del Pezzo surface of degree 1 with a generalized Eckardt point can be constructed by finding eight points in general position that pass through a given set of 10 concurrent exceptional curves and then blowing up these points.
 In order to determine whether such an example exists, we must determine whether it is possible to find eight points in general position of the above form so that these points determine 10 exceptional curves that pass through $P$.
 Since these eight points lie on lines $\ell_{1,2}, \ell_{3,4}, \ell_{5,6}$, and $\ell_{7,8}$ by construction, which are concurrent in $P$, we only need to check 6 more exceptional curves.

 Notice that in this example there are several high-degree curves that must pass through the same point.
 As we will see later in this section, it may be computationally infeasible to compute such examples.